This post contains affiliate links. As an Amazon associate I earn qualifying purchases. Click here for more about this policy.

 • Preheat oven to 350 and lightly spray a muffin tin with nonstick cooking spray.

-• Using a standing mixer or hand mixer, blend together the eggs, honey, molasses, and vanilla until smooth.
+• Using a standing mixer or hand mixer, blend together the eggs, oil, honey, molasses, and vanilla until smooth.

 • In a separate bowl, stir together the spices, flours, and baking soda.